 Think about it like brainstorming.
 Don’t judge the items or think about them in any way, just get them on paper.
-Remember, this is your opportunity to convert the fuel for subconscious stress into items that can later be made actionable (or deferred or delegated or killed etc).
-But you can’t do anything about it until it’s been captured and evaluated in your trusted system.
+Remember, this is your opportunity to eliminate subconscious stress by capturing items that can later be made actionable (or deferred or delegated or killed).
+But you can’t do anything about it until it’s been captured and then evaluated later in your trusted system.